-Is your pup scratching himself more than usual?
-Are his eyes watery?
+Is your pup scratching themself more than usual?
+Are their eyes watery?

 Those may be signs your dog has allergies.
 Just like us, dogs can suffer from allergies.

 They display allergic symptoms when their immune systems identify certain substances or allergens as a threat.
 The body responds by going a little haywire.
 And no matter what you do to treat the symptoms, If they keep coming in contact with allergens, the irritation continues.

 Most of the time, you’ll find these allergens are common and can be found everywhere, in your kitchen or backyard.
 Although they may be safe to other animals, a dog may react differently.
 They may have a severe allergic reaction to these allergens.

 There are different ways allergens can affect your pooch.
 They can irritate your pup when coming to contact with your dog’s skin, inhaled or consumed.
 As your dog copes with these allergens, that’s when you notice a range of respiratory, digestive or skin symptoms.

 Here are a few more signs your dog has allergies.

 Below you’ll find a few tell-tale signs your dog has allergies caused by food or environmental allergens.

 Does your dog appear to have brown, red, or bronze nail beds?
 Nail discoloration can be noticed especially well in dogs with white nails.

 You may observe that your dog’s nail base is quite red.
 This means that your pup’s immune system is inflamed in response to allergens.
 It can also mean that they’ve injured their paw, or that they have a thyroid disorder.